You want to turn your hobby into a business. That’s the dream.

-To make things even more frustrating, when you turn your favorite hobby into a business, you lose that hobby.
+To make things even more frustrating, when you turn your favourite hobby into a business, you lose that hobby.
 You’ll need to find alternative options to relieve stress.

 Your days will be filled doing what you love

 The fact that the majority of working adults are lacking passion is only the tip of the iceberg—a huge percentage of them actively dislike what they do for a living.
-One well-known Gallup poll found that only 15% of working professionals worldwide are engaged at work.
+One well-known Gallup poll found that only 14% of Australians are engaged at work.

 There’s a myriad of reasons for that widespread distaste for our career choices, but one of the most likely root causes is that people were never all that excited about that path to begin with.